yagilm/pingdom2stats/README.md

         Output destination (console, db) (default "console") --pass string
         password for pingdom's API
+  --pgschema string
+        Postgres schema (default "postgres")
   --pgurl string
         postgres connection in DSN, like: postgres://username:password@address:port/dbname?sslmode=disable.
         Cannot use together with --mysqlurl
   --to value
-        until which (Unix)time we are asking, default now which is  (default 1522927653)
+        until which (Unix)time we are asking, default now which is  (default 1522964524) Using Pingdom's API as described in: https://www.pingdom.com/resources/api Version: v0.3.1 Usage: pingdom2stats [options] Most options are required (and some have defaults):
 ```